Can You Explain That? Lucid Explanations Help Human-AI Collaborative Image Retrieval: Conclusion

 \section{Conclusion}

-\giedrius{We propose the ExAG game as an evaluation framework for explanations and show that game performance correlates to the explanation helpfulness and correctness.
-Using ExaG, we analyze the effectiveness of various explanations.}

-Our experiments provide empirical evidence that effective (rated very helpful and above) explanations help improve performance on a human-machine collaborative image guessing task whereas ineffective explanations hurt performance (Figure \ref{fig:expl_help_ratings}). \giedrius{Moreover, since the self-rated explanation helpfulness is not influenced by the (subsequent) outcome of the game, users can use their insight into explanation helpfulness to decide when to trust them and include them in decision making process vs. when not.}
+\giedrius{We propose the ExAG game as an evaluation framework for explanations in VQA.} Our experiments provide empirical evidence that overall, explanations help improve performance on such a human-machine collaborative image guessing task.
+When analyzed by user self-rated ``helpfulness'' and independently-rated ``correctness'', helpful explanations (rated as \textit{excellent}) significantly improve performance, while \textit{incorrect} explanations degrade performance. \giedrius{Moreover, since the self-rated helpfulness is not influenced by the outcome of the game, this suggests that users can use their insight into explanation helpfulness to decide when to trust and include them in decision making process for choosing the image.}

-This is also supported by our observation that explanations help significantly when machine predictions are noisy (Figure \ref{fig:both_explAnsWrongHelp_gamewinrate}.
+We also note that ``correct'' explanations, interestingly, help significantly when machine predictions are noisy (Figure \ref{fig:both_explAnsWrongHelp_gamewinrate}).
 Without explanations, users blindly trust incorrect machine predictions, which hurts game performance.
-However, with explanations, users ask follow-up questions and are able to fish out the correct answer based on at least one good explanation.
+With explanations, users ask follow-up questions and are able to succeed based on few correct explanations.

-Interestingly, we also observe that when image sets are difficult, players tend to win more when playing with explanations rather than without.

-We believe our ExaG framework can serve towards effectively evaluating explanations.
-This will help designing more accurate and helpful explanations that improve human-AI collaboration outcomes in terms of performance, trust and satisfaction.
+We believe that our ExAG framework can help in designing more accurate and helpful explanations that improve human-AI collaboration performance.